webage003/bigbangrke/charter/packages/minio/Architecture.md

 ### File Storage

 MinIO is dependent on a default storage class being configured.
 This is a core prereq for Big Bang itself so this should already in place when starting up the Big Bang framework.
 The MinIO process will need to create PersistentVolumes and PersistentVolumeClaims for its storage.
-The requirment for these are that they have a volumeBindingMode: WaitForFirstConsumer.
+The requirement for these are that they have a volumeBindingMode: WaitForFirstConsumer.
 The MinIO operator should take care of creating these at tenant start up.

 ## Dependencies